 people, but since this edict was pronounced in the US constitution people in

-government have effectively taken the power from the people and made the
+government have effectively taken the power from the people and made it their

 people subservient to them.
 The same has happened in our churches; the

-ministry has been taken from the people, and now the pastor is the only person
+ministry has been effectively taken from the people, and now the pastor is the only person

 (140c) Temple